SecretiveShell/InventoryManagementSystem-y2s1/README.md

 to install this app either use the dev containers to create a test environment or use docker compose to build the containers

-To run the full stack, including the backend and frontend, execute the following commands:
+To run the full stack, including the backend and frontend, run `./start.sh` or execute the following commands:

 ```bash
 uvicorn main:app --reload --app-dir backend/src